 About SkippersSkippers Aviation commenced operation in 1990, operating a fleet of three Cessna Conquest turbo prop aircraft and one Cessna 402C from the Flight Centre facility at the Perth domestic airport.

-During the past twenty years, Skippers have focused primarily on its core business of providing outstanding service and flexibility to the resource industry within Australia; our key advantage is being equipped with modern aircraft especially suited to the rough airstrips and harsh conditions often found in remote locations.
+During the past twenty three years, Skippers have focused primarily on its core business of providing outstanding service and flexibility to the resource industry within Australia as well as Regulated Passenger Transport destinations; our key advantage is being equipped with modern aircraft especially suited to the rough airstrips and harsh conditions often found in remote locations.

 With this consistent and considerable growth, Skippers is the only Perth General Aviation Company which has addressed the issue of aging aircraft.
 In 1995, at a considerable price premium, we acquired a fleet of 3 brand new Metro23 turbo prop aircraft.
 This was part of Skippers’ commitment to offering leading technology to our passengers’ for optimal comfort and peace of mind.